BeardoMattix/Code-Refactor/README.md

 Next, I focused on the header that was functioning as the nav bar.
 Because it is a functionaly a navigation bar on the page, I changed the div to nav and then went into the css stylesheet and updated the corresponding sections to reflect the change from div to nav.

 Next I looked at the h1-h6 headers.
 I noticed that these headers were not in the right order, so I updated them to flow correctly.
-I also had to go into the css file and update the styles to match the changes made in the index.html.
+I changed the headers of each section to I also had to go into the css file and update the styles to match the changes made in the index.html.

 After digging through the index.html, I moved on the the css styles.
 I noticed that each of the of the headings in the Benefits section had their own saection in the css file, but the styles were the same for each.
 I consolidated them into 1 section to get rid of the excess code.

+While looking through the css stylesheet I noticed some issue between the code and the mockup we were given.
+I changed the text color in the .benefits container from black to white, and changed the margins so there was s defined space between each sub section of benefits (I added a larger bottom margin to the .p section).
+I also chaged the margin on the images in the benefits section to make the spacing look better.

+I also reorganized the order of the styles in the css file to follow the structure of the html code.
+This should make it easier to adjust styles because it is organized the same way.